 A multi-step unit's RE size is reduced by one for each step loss (9.11).
-All other combat units are 1 step, regardless of RE size, for loss purposes.
+All other combat units are 1 step for loss purposes, regardless of RE size.
 (Some games have exceptions to this rule.)

 Design Note: The RE concept has its roots in the GDW EUROPA games.
-EUROPA is a trademark of Paul Richard Banner.